By Barry Keate

 Sometimes, without realizing it, we cause the outcome we hope to avoid by delaying treatment.
 Hearing loss has many causes, and some of those causes are reversible.
 Nutrient deficiencies, for example, can cause tinnitus.
 Catching the deficit before nerve damage is permanent means the nerve can heal.
 You are essentially healing the underlying cause by taking vitamins for tinnitus relief.

-People draw more attention to their hearing problems when they lean toward others to hear what they are saying, misunderstand what people are saying, or ask people to repeat themselves.
-Early intervention may be the best way to keep your hearing loss a secret.
-Today’s tech-savvy shoppers can find hearing aids that look like Bluetooth speakers or hide in the ear canal.
+People may draw more attention to their hearing problems when they lean toward others to hear what they are saying, misunderstand what people are saying, or ask people to repeat themselves.
+Early intervention is be the best way to minimize the advance of hearing loss.
+Today’s tech-savvy shoppers can find hearing aids that look like Bluetooth speakers or hide in the ear canal, or behind the back of the ear.
 Hearing aids can be quite small and inconspicuous.
 Most people won’t even notice you have them.

 Part of maintaining your independence is seeking the tools that let you function independently.
 By improving your hearing, whether with tinnitus products, therapies, or hearing aids, you are taking control of your life and prolonging your independence.
 You are less likely to isolate yourself if you can join the conversation, even in crowded rooms, and refrain from asking people to repeat themselves.